TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 fn_on_foo(foo)  # error: Argument 1 to "fn_on_foo" has incompatible type "FooConcrete"; expected "FooBase"
 ```

 Very similar code, just with a different base class, an extra decorator, and explicit registration.
 While these work just as well as runtime, I've included the error output from mypy as comments.
-Not quite as typechecker-friendly.
+Not quite as type-checker-friendly.
 This case is a little contrived, seeing as I could've just inherited from `FooBase` to start with and everything would've been lovely, but you can see why I'm calling this a stop-gap solution and nothing more.

 Final Thoughts
 --------------